tokend/knowledge-base/tech/guides/issuance.md

 We can see here it's `available_for_issuance` field, which tells us how much tokens can still be issued.
 So, Bob wants to issue to Alice `100` tokens.
-We can see that currently available `500` Banana tokens, so all Bob needs to do is to perform such operation:
+We can see that currently available `500` Banana tokens, so all Bob can go on.
+At first he needs to get Alice's BNN balance [by her account ID][get_account_balances] while account ID can be [obtained by email][get_account_by_email].
+All Bob needs to do now is to perform such operation:

 ```javascript
 async function performIssuance () {